archaeolauren/better-research-software-r/episodes/03-reproducible-dev-environment.md

 :::::::::::::::::::::::::::::::::::::: questions

 - What are virtual environments in software development and why use them?
-- How can we manage Python virtual coding environments and external (third-party) libraries on our machines?
+- How can we best manage our project's dependencies (required third-party packages)

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Set up a Python virtual coding environment for a software project using `venv` and `pip`.
+- Set up a virtual coding environment for an R project using `renv`.

 ::::::::::::::::::::::::::::::::::::::::::::::::